csommerl/js120/lesson1/notes_for_oop_rps.md

 *The problem* then becomes how to capture my intuition in code.

 For example, the idea can't be captured by having the choices be a state/property of `RPSGame`.
 That's because of a general limitation (in JavaScript) of how code for objects can be written.

-Namely, *you can't use the value of one key to determine the value of another key*.
-Here, if `validMoves` where made a state of `RPSGame`, its value is not accessible by the value of other keys/states of `RPSGame` such as the `createPlayer` function within the states `human` and `computer`.
+Namely, you *can't use the key of one state in an object to pass that state's value as an argument for the value of another key*.
+Here, if `validMoves` where made a state of `RPSGame`, its value is not accessible by the `createPlayer` function within the states `human` and `computer`.

+But you *can* use the value of one key within the value of other keys, including the function bodies of methods.

 TODO: Could this be solved by making `createPlayer` a method of the game as a whole?